asaikali/devoxx-2023-passkey/README.md

 # devoxx-2023-passkey

-This repo contains the demo code from the Devoxx Beligum 2023 Deep Dive Talk **Implementing passwordless logins using Passkey, WebAuthn protocols and Spring Authorization Server**
+This repo contains the demo code from the Devoxx Beligum 2023 Deep Dive Talk **"Implementing passwordless logins using Passkey, WebAuthn protocols and Spring Authorization Server"**

 ## Abstract